Kyle18-hub/SOC-Automation-Lab/README.md

 SysMon - A windows system service that logs detailed information about system activity.
 TheHive - An open-source Security Incident Response Platform (SIRP) designed to help manage and respond to security incidents.
 Digital Ocean - A cloud infrastructure provider offering scalable virtual servers (Droplets) and managed services.
+Mimikatz - An open-source tool used to extract plaintext passwords, hashes, and Kerberos tickets from memory on Windows systems.
+It is commonly used in penetration testing and red teaming exercises to demonstrate security vulnerabilities related to credential management and authentication protocols.